yitsang/DNA_ThermoProp_AutoFormatter/README.md

 ## Description
 This MATLAB script calculates the thermodynamic properties for a given set of DNA sequences using the `oligoprop` function.
-The script is divided into three parts and only contain HGS:
+The script is divided into three parts and only contains Enthalpy, Entropy and Gibbs Free Energy calculation:
 1. **Part 1**: Display thermodynamic properties by Sequence.
 2. **Part 2**: Display thermodynamic properties by Reference.
 3. **Part 3**: Display thermodynamic properties by Properties.